How to Learn New Facts Without Feeling Like You Are Studying

 Why Learning Feels Hard When It Feels Forced

-That pressure can make even simple information feel heavy.
+That pressure can make even simple information feel harder than it really is.
 But when learning starts with a question, a mystery, or a quick challenge, your brain becomes more interested.

 Which planet has the shortest day?